zhandos717/doc/en/fields/has-many.md

 }
 ```

-When using the trait, you need to define the following methods:
+When using the trait, you need to define the methods:

 ```php
 protected function getParentResourceClassName(): string